 As the minimum entry level salary for a position is increased, the midpoint (which is used for annual merit increases), and maximum salary for the position will be adjusted as appropriate.
-If an employee reaches the maximum salary for their particular position's classification, there will not be an annual merit increase unless there is a change in the maximum salary for the classification.
+If an employee reaches the maximum salary for their particular position's classification, a one percent merit increase will be given annually on the employee's anniversary as allowed by their supervisor.